anoma/namada/documentation/dev/src/specs/ledger.md

 ### Addresses

-There are two main types of address: transparent and shielded.
+There are two main types of addresses: transparent and shielded.

 The transparent addresses are the addresses of accounts associated with dynamic storage sub-spaces, where the address of the account is the prefix key segment of its sub-space.